jboonstra/biblesearch_api_docs/tags.md

 ### GET /tags.xml

-Returns all of your tags.
+Returns all, site-wide tags.

+### GET /users/1/tags.xml

+Returns a list of tags for the user resource with ID=1.  *Please note:* You may only view tags for your own user resource.

 ## List with verses